waynegm/OpendTect-Plugin-Docs/docs/Attributes/ExternalAttrib.md

 Instead of doing the attribute calculation within OpendTect this plugin starts up a user specified external application and then reads and writes the trace data to/from the external application's stdin and stdout.
 The external application must conform to some [simple rules](#Structure_of_a_Conforming_Application) but could be written in any programming language, compiled or interpreted.
 This essentially means you can write a new OpendTect attribute in your computer language of choice and not have to delve into the internals of OpendTect.

 The source and binary distributions of the plugin includes a reference implementation for writing external attributes in Python/Numpy (version 3).
 This consists of a module *extattrib.py* that handles the stdin/stdout details and presents the trace data as a numpy array.
-Two examples using this module are included in the plugin distribution and shown in full below.
-More examples can be found at [gist.github.com](https://gist.github.com/search?q=OpendTect+External+Attribute).
+Two simple examples are shown below while a number of other  examples are included in the plugin distribution and described in the [External Attributes]() section of this documentation.

 ### Recursive Lowpass Filter (ex_lowpass_filter.py)
 This example implements a Butterworth Lowpass filter using Python/Numpy/SciPy.
 This is an example of an attribute with single trace input and output.